Exawind/nalu-wind/CONTRIBUTING.md

 # Contributing to Nalu-Wind

 Thank you for considering contributing to Nalu-Wind project.
-Please follow these guidelines for contributing to Nalu-Wind project.
+Please follow these guidelines for contributing to the Nalu-Wind project.

 ## Reporting bugs